-Looking at the type of school attended, the majority of students at Princeton hailed from public high schools.
+Looking at the type of school attended, the majority of 2021-22 freshmen at Princeton hailed from public high schools.
 The breakdown was as follows:

 - Independent Day: 17%

-Princeton’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 71%.
-Harvard, with their 83% yield rate, is one of only a handful of schools in the country that trumps Princeton.
-For comparison, elite schools such as Georgetown, Pomona, Bowdoin, Barnard, Vanderbilt, Northwestern, and Duke all have yield rates under 60%.
+Princeton’s yield rate was an astoundingly high 82%.
+However, that fell to 69% for the Class of 2022.
+In a normal year, they are similar only to schools like MIT, Harvard, and Stanford in this regard.
+For comparison, elite schools such as Georgetown, Pomona, Bowdoin, Barnard, Vanderbilt, Northwestern, and Duke all have yield rates at or under the 60% mark.
 The bottom line is that Princeton is the first choice of the vast majority who apply.

 Tips for Applying to Princeton